Skip to main content

 • During execution, all Realtime Feature Views within a Feature Service run in the same Environment.
 As a result, the on_demand_environment specified in the Feature Service must be on the environments list for all Realtime Feature Views included in the features list.

-• Configuring an on_demand_environment can have an impact on get-features latency.
-See section below.
+• Configuring an on_demand_environment and required_packages can have an impact on get-features latency.
+See the section below.

-Configuring Notebook and Testing environments to be compatible with package requirements
+Configuring Notebook and Testing Environments to Match Package Requirements

 The Environment configurations above are managed by Tecton and used only during the online execution of Realtime Feature Views.
-In order to develop and test these Feature Views in offline environments ensure that relevant dependencies are installed in your local environments.
+To develop and test these Feature Views offline, ensure that the relevant dependencies are installed in your local environments.

 Installing dependencies in your Notebook environment